lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 For more information about counseling members who are involved with pornography, see [38.6.13](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number108-p363#title_number108 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number108-p363#title_number108").

+32.8.3

+### Informal Membership Restrictions

 In addition to encouraging positive actions when counseling, a bishop or stake president may informally restrict some Church membership privileges for a time.
 Wisely administered, these restrictions can help with repentance and spiritual progress.
-They are considered informal because they are not noted on a membership record.
+They are considered *informal* because they are not noted on a membership record.

 Informal restrictions may last a few weeks, several months, or longer if necessary for the person to repent fully.
 In unusual circumstances, the time could be longer than one year.